dmbarbour/glas/docs/GlasApps.md

 It is feasible to compile a top-level transactional loop, such as a Glas program of form `loop:(until:Halt, do:cond:try:Step)`, to run as a transaction machine within a procedural context.
 The data stack can be compiled into a set of transaction variables.
 Static analysis and runtime instrumentation supporting fine-grained read-write conflict detection.

 The embedding loses implicit live coding, but we still benefit from convenient process control, incremental computing, task-based concurrency, reactive dataflow, etc..
-It is a very nice concurrency model compared to conventional multi-threading.
+Use of loops to express waits is more composable and extensible than explicit wait effects.
 I intend to use this procedural embedding in context of [Glas command line interface](GlasCLI.md).

-Ideally, the procedural embedding should operate correctly (albeit inefficiently) when naively implemented with random forks and without transaction machine optimizations.
-This is feasible if effects do not explicitly wait (i.e. the loop continues), and fork is implicitly a function of time (i.e. we backtrack fork only within a transaction).
-To avoid a busy-wait loop, an implementation might implicitly use short timeouts when a resource is polled.

 ### Transaction Machine Embedding of Procedural